portellam/deploy-VFIO/README.md

         Deploy a VFIO setup to a Linux Host machine that supports Para-virtualization (PCI Passthrough).

           --help        Print this help and exit.
+          --quiet       Reduce verbosity; print only relevant questions and status statements.

 #### Parse IOMMU groups